laur89/docker-seafile/README.md

           command `--skip-runit`
     - `seaf-gc.sh --dry-run [repo-id1] [repo-id2] ...`
         - note the optional `--dry-run` opt
+        - note this only removes deleted libraries
+        - add `-r` opt to check libs for outdated historic blocks:
+            - `seaf-gc.sh -r`
+        - add `--rm-fs` opt you can also remove garbage fs objects
+            - `seaf-gc.sh --rm-fs`
     - clean up also files in `/seafile/seafile-data/webdavtmp/`
         - see line in run.sh or https://forum.seafile.com/t/cleanup-webdavtmp-files/15647/3